sillsdev/ptx2pdf/docs/dev/technotes.md

 \fi
 ```

+Note that since it is illegal TeX to conditionally define a `\newif` inside another if, all `\newif` statements must
+come outside the `plugin@startif` block.

 In both cases, the filename (without the .tex) should exactly match the plugin name, otherwise the automatic inclusion by `\plugins@needed` will fail.

 Stylesheet macros that depend on a plugin should be registered like this, e.g. included in ptx-plugins.